STUDYANDEXAM

 7. Body Surface Area (BSA)

-Body Surface Area (BSA) is used because energy expenditure correlates more closely with surface area than body weight alone.
+Body Surface Area (BSA) is used because energy expenditure correlates more closely with body surface area than with body weight alone (heat loss and metabolic activity are related to surface area).

-👉 Larger individuals have greater metabolic demands; BSA allows standardized comparison of metabolic rate across individuals.
+👉 Larger individuals generally have higher metabolic demands, and BSA allows standardized comparison of metabolic rate between individuals.

 8. Modern Predictive Equations

-Since direct measurement is not always feasible, predictive equations are commonly used.
+Since direct measurement of BMR is not always practical, predictive equations are commonly used (they estimate energy needs using simple body measurements).

-• Traditional equation based on age, sex, weight, and height
+• Based on age, sex, weight, and height

 • Still widely used in clinical settings

-• Commonly used in hospitals and dietary planning
+• Commonly used in hospitals and diet planning

-These equations estimate resting energy expenditure without requiring laboratory measurements.
+👉 These equations estimate resting energy expenditure without requiring laboratory measurements like indirect calorimetry.

 9. Factors Affecting BMR